am0032/Real-Time-ML-Classification-of-Time-Series/README.md

 # Unravelling-Temporal-patterns

-The program has the capability to real time categorize time series data into various classes such as periodic, chaotic, noise, hyperchaotic, etc. This classification is performed in real-time using an Arduino Microcontroller.
+The program has the capability to real time categorize time series data into various classes such as periodic, chaotic, noise, hyperchaotic, etc. This classification is performed in real-time using an Arduino Microcontroller to read data.
 Additionally, the program offers a visualization feature similar to an oscilloscope.
 It can take input data, such as temperature readings from any system, and directly forecast its behavior.

 If the trained model also can distnguish period doubling etc then it should also be able to predict those as well.
 Models can be trained using https://github.com/am0032/Unravelling-Temporal-Patterns